abiyselassie22/IBM-Data-Science/6. Python Project for Data Science/README.md

 ## Summary

 This course demonstrates the foundational Python skills for working with data.
 It involves completing a project in which one will assume the role of Data Scientist.
 It provides one with a Real-World dataset & a Real-World scenario to identify patterns & trends.
 It involves working on a hands-on project developing a dashboard using python.
 One will perform specific data science tasks such as extracting data, webscraping, visualizing data & creating a dashboard.
-The project will showcase one's proficiency with python & using libraries such as pandas & Beautiful soup within a Jupyter Notebook.
+The project will showcase one's proficiency with python & using libraries such as Pandas & Beautiful Soup within a Jupyter Notebook.

 ## Topics